Brian Eaton: Early career

 Brian Eaton was born in Launceston, Tasmania, on 15 December 1916, to Sydney and Hilda Eaton.
-The family later moved to Canterbury, Victoria, and Brian was educated at Carey Grammar.
+The family later moved to Canterbury, Victoria, and Brian was educated at Carey Baptist Grammar School.
 His early ambition to be a doctor was curtailed when his father died and he had to leave school early.
 He enlisted as an air cadet in the Royal Australian Air Force (RAAF) on 20 January 1936, undergoing flying training at RAAF Station Point Cook.
 Eaton was commissioned as a pilot officer upon graduation from flying school in January 1937, and posted to No. 1 Squadron.
 Within six months he was promoted to flying officer and joined No. 21 Squadron at RAAF Station Laverton.
 In 1938, he became an instructor at Point Cook's No. 1 Flying Training School, where he also took part in the RAAF's early long navigation exercises.
 He was promoted to flight lieutenant on 1 September 1939.